 - Cache maps on mobile phone for off line access.

-Quick StartStart Route3D by using the link above.
+Quick StartStart Route3D by using one of the links above.
 Soon you will see a map.

 Press the menu icon at the upper left corner of Route3D's screen to bring up the main menu.
 Press Help to display help on each of the icons and menu commands.